 January 2nd, 2019

 Financial fraud is a continued growing concern.
 With all the transactions occurring online these days, it can be hard to keep your credit card information safe.
-Here are 7 ways to help you keep your credit card information safe.
+Here are seven ways to help you keep your credit card information safe.

 1. Look Out For Phishing.

-Phishing is the fraudulent practice of sending emails attempting to be from reputable companies or banks in order to induce you to reveal personal information, such as passwords and credit card numbers.
+Phishing is the fraudulent practice of sending emails attempting to be from reputable companies or banks to induce you to reveal personal information, such as passwords and credit card numbers.
 It is important to avoid clicking on any website links that may look like your bank or credit card company, but the URL does not appear to be correct.
 When you need to log into your credit card or bank website, go directly to it and never use any provided links.

 2. Make Sure That The Website Is Secure.

 Know the difference between HTTP and HTTPS.
 HTTPS means that the site will be secure.
 If you go to a secure website and it reports a problem at the top (i.e., the certificate has expired or appears to be improper in any way), avoid making any purchase and giving out any personal and financial information.
 Contact your financial institution right away and inform them of the problem so that they can take the necessary steps to correct it.

 If you own a website, make sure it is safe and secure.
 Your customers will feel safe knowing that you took the time ensuring that you put them first by protecting them.
 Sectorlink has a wide range of SSL certificates to choose from at reasonable prices.